 Sound it Out!

-Mention out a word to your child, ask them to repeat it loudly to you before writing down what they hard.
-Use words that are spelled just as they are mentioned for younger learners, and more complex terms for older kids to improve their learning.
+Mention out a word to your child, and ask them to repeat it loudly to you before writing down what they hard.
+Use words that are spelled just as they are mentioned for younger learners and more complex terms for older kids to improve their learning.
 This activity helps learners identify phonetic patterns in words and makes it easy to spell diverse words using these patterns.

 Use Scrabble Tiles